EDUCATE-GIGEK/Educate-Org/README.md

 Educate' is a web application that preserves and presents the histories of underrepresented peoples in a way that is accessible, engaging, and accurate.
 Powered by adaptive AI, the platform helps users explore cultural knowledge through intuitive navigation and communication tools designed to serve diverse communities.

-We are building this because equitable governance depends on informed citizens.
-When policymakers and the public understand the full breadth of human culture, they make fairer decisions — for everyone.
-Educate' exists to put that understanding within reach.

-**Goals**

-Develop an interactive learning platform for human history that serves all people, with a particular focus on communities in the Global South whose histories are underrepresented in existing educational resources.
+**Goals for v1**
+Develop an interactive learning platform application to preserve information about the Nigerian Ikwere-igbo ethnic group.

 **Application**